nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 5 - Instruction Sets and Operands.md

 ## 5.17 - Forwarding
 - **Forwarding*** is another technique to improve pipeline performance
 	- Hardware can detect a dependency and pass the value forward.
+- Ex.
+K computes the value C
+	- K+1 needs the value C, so gets stuck.
+	- When K finishes, the value C is forwarded.
 ## 5.18 - Types of Operations
+-